Gu-Miao/souls-planner/README.md

 ## Differences

+* Remove sign in, sign up, settings, builds, top16.
 * Remove google analyze, google AD, cookies
-* Change some style issue
+* Fix some style issue
 * Change all paths to relative paths for local use